aws-ia/terraform-aws-route53-recovery-controller/README.md

 ### Readiness resources only

-The following `terraform.tvars` values create a recovery group.
+The following `terraform.tfvars` values create a recovery group.
 The recovery group consists of Region cells `us-east-1` and `us-west-2`, each with a resource set of services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` and their Amazon Resource Numbers (ARNs).
 Readiness checks are associated with each resource set.

 ```terraform
 name = "my-asg-elb-ddb-app"